AlenVGeorge98/MovieTicketBookingSystem1/README.md

 ## Description
 The purpose of the movie ticket booking system is to provide an alternate way for users to purchase movie tickets.
 The system offers separate login for users as well as the admin.
 A user needs to register by providing his/her details, prior to login.

 After logging in, the functions available for the user are:

 * View List Of Movies
 * Book Ticket
 * View Booked Ticket
 * Search for Movie

-The admin username and password and embeddded in the code and cannot be changed.
+The admin username and password and embedded in the code and cannot be changed.
 The functions available for admin are:

 * Add Movies
 * View All Bookings